lenz99/svmod/README.md

 ## Known bugs/limitations
 1. No clean interface yet to run `svmod`.
 In particular for real patient data you have to fiddle with script internas.
 2. NGS-read simulation is hard-coded to use the Illumina HiSeq 2000.
-Hence, the reads are limited to 100bp.
+Hence, the simulated reads are limited to 100bp.